darklysteamgear/automatebound/README.md

 4.)
 Make sure you have powershell installed as well if you are using some other system (WARNING: UNTESTED IN LINUX, DON'T EVEN TRY TO USE A MAC)

-5.) there was an issue that occured when microsoft word was not installed alongside powershel, but that issue is resolved.
+5.)
+Open up AAA_STARTSERVER_AAA and edit the file to direct to your Autoupdate.js file

 6.)
-Open up AAA_STARTSERVER_AAA and edit the file to direct to your Autoupdate.js file
+Open up Autoupdater.js, and edit to what you need it to do!

 7.)
-Open up Autoupdater.js, and edit to what you need it to do!

-8.)
 Finally, run AASTART_SERVERAA.bat, and watch it automatically set up your server!

 #### OPTIONAL:
 -Create a shortcut to AASTART_SERVERAA somewhere on your desktop.